Double Negative Trouble

 A double negative occurs when you use two negative words or constructions within a single clause.
-In some languages, such as Russian, Macedonian, Serbian and Croation, if you want to express a negative connotation, you need to use a negative throughout.
+In some languages, such as Russian, Macedonian, Serbian and Croation, if you want to express a negative connotation, you need to use a negative throughout the phrase or sentence.
 In English, this is not the case.
-When you have a single clause- one cohesive idea with a subject and an action- you should only have one negative within that clause.
+When you have a single clause - one cohesive idea with a subject and an action - you should only have one negative within that clause.

 If you do use a double negative, it cancels out into a positive.
 However, this is not correct and is not an acceptable grammatical construction in English.
 Some people consider the use of double negatives to be a mark of ignorance, while others simply believe it sounds wrong.

-In order to ensure you don’t never use no double negatives in your speech, look at the double negative list below to identify where double negatives are used in the sentences.
+In order to ensure you don’t ever use double negatives in your speech, look at the double negative list below to identify where double negatives are used in the sentences.
 Every sentence will contain one or more double negatives, so see if you can identify them all.

 1. I don’t have no friends.
 In this sentence, don’t and no are both negatives.
 This double negative sentence suggests that you are quite popular indeed because you don’t have no friends so you must have some.